WatsonLab/KOunt/README.md

 ## Documentation
 KOunt is a Snakemake pipeline that calculates the abundance of KEGG orthologues (KOs) in metagenomic sequence data.
 KOunt takes raw paired-end reads and quality trims, assembles, predicts proteins and annotates them.
 The reads are mapped to the assembly and protein coverage calculated.
 The annotated proteins are clustered at 100%, 90% and 50% identity within each KO to quantify their diversity.
-All predicted proteins that don’t have a KO hit are called ‘NoHit’.
-The NoHit proteins are blasted against a custom uniprot database annotated with a KO and the nucleotides against a custom RNA database.
+All predicted proteins that don’t have a KO hit are called 'NoHit’.
+The NoHit proteins are blasted against a custom UniProt database annotated with a KO and the nucleotides against a custom RNA database.
 Unannotated proteins are screened for rRNA and tRNA using Barrnap and tRNAscan-SE.
-Reads mapped to NoHit proteins that remain unannotated are blasted against the KOunt databases and RNA quantified in the remaining reads.
+Reads mapped to NoHit proteins that remain unannotated and unmapped reads are blasted against the KOunt databases and RNA quantified in the remaining reads.

 ## Workflow
 <img src="./workflow.png">